o3de/o3de.org/content/docs/learning-guide/tutorials/rendering/vegetation-bending-tutorial.md

    return OUT;
    ```
    {{< note >}}
-   We need the code to be above the two `OUT` lines because we will edit `worldPosition` and then will need to adjust the `OUT` variables accordingly.
+   The code needs to be above the two `OUT` lines because you will edit `worldPosition`, which adjusts the `OUT` variables accordingly.
    {{< /note >}}

 1. Repeat steps 2-3 with the depth pass in `VegetationBending_DepthPass.azsli` and the depth pass with PS in `VegetationBending_DepthPass_WithPS.azsli`.